cran/yardstick/tests/testthat/_snaps/validation.md

         .pred_time))
     Condition
       Error:
-      ! `estimate` should be a numeric, not a character vector.
+      ! `estimate` should be a numeric vector, not a character vector.

 ---